 The last few days have been like nothing most of us have ever experienced – or are likely to experience again in our lifetimes.

-Like other asset classes, the precious metals space is being rocked by rapidly accelerating developments, some of which haven’t occurred for decades and some of which haven’t occurred ever.
+Like other asset classes, the precious metals space is being rocked by rapidly accelerating developments, some of which hasn’t occurred for decades and some of which haven’t occurred ever.

 These unprecedented times are testing the mettle of precious metals investors like never before.

-Gold and silver are meant to provide safe haven from financial turmoil.
+Gold and silver are meant to provide a safe haven from financial turmoil.
 Safe haven demand for physical bullion has indeed surged.
-The pace of buying has been so furious in recent days that some dealers are literally running out of product to sell, and the scarcity has driven premiums are sharply higher.
+The pace of buying has been so furious in recent days that some dealers are running out of products to sell, and the scarcity has driven premiums to be sharply higher.